- Start date: September

 Your own academic work should be accompanied by the project briefs and all feedback documentation received.
 The portfolio should be complied in a digital format offering a clear structure and navigation.

 The course is made up of studio design work, lectures, special projects and workshops.

 The focus of study is on design project work including the analysis, synthesis and appraisal of design ideas.
 You'll then show your understanding of these ideas through drawings, physical and digital models, written and graphic work.

 Each part of the course allows you to explore and develop projects related to your own interests in contemporary architecture.

 Full-time students are examined over Years 1 and 2 on all aspects of the course.

 The MArch degree normally requires further assessment over the summer semester.
 This will be on an aspect of the diploma project that is explored to a greater level of detail.

-First or second-class Honours degree in Architecture, or equivalent agreed academic standard.
-This course is aimed at Students who have gained their first degree in architecture from a university overseas.
+Normally a first-class or second-class honours degree in Architecture, or equivalent agreed academic standard.
+This course is aimed at students who have gained their first degree in architecture from a university overseas.
 Students with a degree in architecture from an UK/EU university should apply for the MArch Advanced Architectural Design.

 An academic portfolio will be required containing all relevant design work from your previous course of study.